 From the above discussion, it can be seen that the nature of polynomial functions is dependent on its degree.
 Higher the degree of any polynomial function, then higher is its growth.
 A function which grows faster than a polynomial function is y = f(x) = ax, where a>1.
 Thus, for any of the positive integers n the function f (x) is said to grow faster than that of fn(x).

 Thus, the exponential function having base greater than 1, i.e., a > 1 is defined as y = f(x) = ax.
-The domain of exponential function will be the set of entire real numbers R and the range is said to be the set of all the positive real numbers.
+The domain of exponential function will be the set of entire real numbers R and the range are said to be the set of all the positive real numbers.

-It must be noted that exponential function is increasing and the point (0, 1) always lies on graph of exponential function.
+It must be noted that exponential function is increasing and the point (0, 1) always lies on the graph of an exponential function.
 Also, it is very close to zero if the value of x is largely negative.

 The value of this series lies between 2 &3. it is represented by e.
-Keeping e as base the function, we get y = ex, which is a very important function in mathematics known as natural exponential function.
+Keeping e as base the function, we get y = ex, which is a very important function in mathematics known as a natural exponential function.